 Step 3.
 Launch CloudBerry Backup then click on the "Backup Files" button in the top menu.

 Specify the Backup Source.
 Here you need to choose the folder created in Step 1.
 If it is a network share, don't forget to specify your network credentials in “Tools | Network Credentials”.

 Step 4.
 We strongly recommended to include empty folders and hidden/system files into your backup to fully keep the MySQL database structure.

 Step 6.
-Run your backup plan, and it will execute a pre-action that creates a copy of your database and push it to the cloud afterwards.
+Run your backup plan, and it will execute a pre-action that creates a copy of your database and push it to the cloud afterward.